Computational Modelling Group

 Complete this online contact form to contact Justin.

-For my PhD project in the Applied Mathematics Group, I am numerically minimising the free energy of singular vortices in Bose-Einstein Condensate with atomic spin degrees of freedom.
+For my PhD project in the Applied Mathematics Group, I am studying singular vortices in Bose-Einstein Condensates with atomic spin degrees of freedom.

 My PhD project is concerned with finding the lowest-energy configurations of vortices, as these are the states which will be observed in experiments.
+In particular, I am interested in the structures of the vortex cores when atomic spin degrees of freedom are accounted for.
 I use numerical algorithms written in Fortran, running on the Iridis cluster, to find these states and then interpret the results in the context of the symmetries of the system.

 I attained my MPhys in Physics with Astronomy with a Year Abroad from Southampton in 2009, carrying out a year research project at the Harvard-Smithsonian Centre for Astrophysics in my final year.
 I studied observational data on quasars - extremely bright objects at the centres of distant galaxies - to search for structure in the central regions of these galaxies.
 I maintain an interest in extragalactic astrophysics and hope to apply my developing theoretical skills to problems in that field in the future.